Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ## 1. Project Goals

-- This page was designed with the purpose of attacting job opportunities.
+- This page was designed with the purpose of attracting job opportunities.
 It is part of my milestone 2 (MLS 2) for my developer course at the Code Institute.
 The main idea with this page is to make it a hub for my future projects and work, so recruiters and potential employers can easily reach out.

 [View the live project here](https://fdasabino.github.io/Portfolio-Project/)